jammm/academic-kickstart/content/home/experience.md

   location = "Pune, India"
   date_start = "2016-01-01"
   date_end = "2016-05-09"
+  description = """
-  description = """Worked with next-gen consoles (Xbox One, PS4) on South Park™: The Stick of Truth™."""
+  * Worked on the gameplay and engine layers, fixing flaky issues while porting and remastering South Park™: The Stick of Truth™ for PS4/Xbox One.
+  """

 +++